ElevnthKuria/Classfier_Model_Youtube_Comments_using_Naive-Bayes-Theory/README.md

 In this project I used the Naive Bayes Theory Classifier to examine spam and ham comments in a Youtube comments dataset.

-I have splited the data for use in out model into train nd test data allowing to prediction of ham and spam comments and displayed on a Probaility Distribution Display.
+I have splited the data for use in our model into train nd test data allowing to prediction of ham and spam comments and displayed on a Probaility Distribution Display.